ribasco/u8g2-rpi-demo/README.md

 ./compile.sh -b<release/debug>
 ```

-The binary output can be found in the
+The binary output can be found in the following path:

 	<project_dir>/build/arm/<debug|release>/bin